Creating Your First Call for Artists | Getting Started | Crafted Call

 Archived calls are hidden from the public directory but remain accessible to you for reference.
 Artists can no longer submit.

-What's Next With your call live, you're ready to:
+With your call live, you're ready to:

 Share the call with your mailing list, social media, and artist networks